 - In ZX, you have Model X before you even get control of your character.
 Fighting in your base form would've been impossible, since Vent and Aile lack a gun in that form.
 Grey and Ashe, however, have to play the entire first stage and beat the first boss in their base form while using only a regular gun...

-- Devil May Cry 3 features the Hell Vanguard in Level 2.
+- Devil May Cry 3 features the Hell Vanguard in Mission 2.
 The real difficulty of this fight is the fact that Dante's not going to be particularly leveled at this point and the Hell Vanguard does have a pretty nice hit to him.
 That being said, they very quickly become just another enemy, even spawning along other enemies and even along other Hell Vanguards, as once Dante does re-encounter them, he's got half of hell's arsenal with him and will generally dispatch of them more easily.
 However, the higher difficulties and Bloody Palace instead turn them into bosses in mook's clothing, specially when you have to fight against 3 of them at the same time, as in Bloody Palace.

 - Ninja Gaiden Sigma on PS3 has Doku in chapter 2, who is also a Hopeless Boss Fight.
 Apart from the fact he wields the Black Dragon Sword, he is more or less the same boss you fight ten chapters later, except you have only a level 1 Dragon Sword and a very small lifebar at this point, making him extremely difficult (though not impossible) to beat.

 - The Baten Kaitos series sports two examples: